 Fig 6.
 Delayed treatment with high dose sitagliptin (Sita) mitigates dopamine (DA) loss on the side of the lesion in unilateral 6‐OHDA induced hemiparkinsonian rats.
 Unilaterally 6‐OHDA lesioned rats were given PF-00734,200 (PF) (30 mg/kg daily), Sita (30 mg/kg daily), or vehicle (Veh) orally from day 7 to day 45.
 Striatal and SNc tissue samples were collected on day 45 post‐lesion for HPLC analysis.
 All data in the lesioned side (left or L) striatum and SNc were normalized to the non‐lesioned side (right or R) from each animal and were expressed as L/R ratios.
-Delayed treatment with Sita significantly increased DA levels in the lesion side (A) striatum and (B) SNc. *p<0.05, One-way ANOVA on Rank + Dunn’s test.
+Delayed treatment with Sita significantly increased DA levels in the lesion side (A) striatum and (B) SNc.
+All values are means SEM; *p<0.05, One-way ANOVA on Rank + Dunn’s test.
 Veh n=17; PF n=18; Sita n=14

 DPP-4 inhibition, incretin levels and markers of inflammation